Strauss Group recorded NIS 4.5 billion in revenues the first half of 2022; 8% organic growth[1] and a decline of 59% in operating profit

 Aug 16, 2022, 00:59 ET

-The Company is preparing for the gradual resumption of manufacturing operations at the confectionary production site; the Sabra plant in Virginia has resumed partial production; the coffee and water companies and the business in Israel, excluding the confectionery division, delivered growth in the first half of 2022
+The Company is preparing for the gradual resumption of manufacturing operations at the confectionary production site; the Sabra pant in Virginia has resumed partial production; the coffee and water companies and the business in Israel, excluding the confectionery division, delivered growth in the first half of 2022

 PETAH TIKVA, Israel, Aug.
 16, 2022 /PRNewswire/ -- This morning, Strauss Group (TASE: STRS) published its financial statements for the first half and second quarter of 2022.
 In the half-year, the Company delivered an increase of 8%1 in revenue, which amounted to NIS 4.5 billion.
 In the second quarter, revenue totaled NIS 2.3 billion, reflecting 4.6%1 growth.
 Growth is largely due to an increase in sales by the coffee company and was offset by a drop in sales by the Confectionery Division and Sabra, both of which operated on a partial scale in the half-year.